dengage-tech/dengage-react-sdk/README.md

 ```

 ### Subscription
-****Subscription is a process which is triggered by sending subscription event to Dengage.
+****Subscription is a process which is triggered by sending subscription event to D-engage.
 It contains necessary informations about application to send push notifications to clients.****

-Subscriptions are self managed by dEngage SDK and subcription cycle starts with Prompting user permission.
+Subscriptions are self managed by D-engage SDK and subcription cycle starts with Prompting user permission.
 SDK will automaticlly send subscription events under following circumstances:

 - Setting Contact key
 - Setting Token